BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

     - Rock Slide
     - Bulldoze

 Possibly benefitting from the collapses your team suffer in the first battle, this doubles team goes all in on a similar strategy, this time with Rock Head to prevent any of the Aggron from taking collapse damage.
 With their Seeds, they'll gain defense, so your physical moves won't easily take them down in time.
-Wide Guard is even better this time, as your second active Pokemon can then focus on knocking out the Aggron.
-You can also just point-blank sweep them with two Pokemon running Aura Sphere, Focus Blast, Earth Power, Surf, and the like, so that's an option too.
+Wide Guard is even better this time, as your second active Pokémon can then focus on knocking out the Aggron.
+You can also just point-blank sweep them with two Pokémon running Aura Sphere, Focus Blast, Earth Power, Surf, and the like, so that's an option too.
 Again Bulletproof and Rock Head trivialize this fight.

 Once you succeed in here, you can get the *Aggronite* and a hidden *Ultra Ball* and *Max Repel*.
 There are also encounters down here.